More about Atomic Bomb , Click here.

 The Remains of Uragami Branch Prison of Nagasaki Prison

-Nineteen officers, thirty-five officer house residents, and eighty-one prisoners died instantly.
-The foundation is preserved as a witness to the tragedy.
+Nineteen officers, thirty-five residents of the officers’ quarters, and eighty-one prisoners were killed instantly in the attack.
+The foundation remains preserved as a silent witness to the tragedy.

 Peace Statue

-The late Mr. Saibo Kitamura, a native of Nagasaki and a great sculptor, spent five years creating this large statue, 10 meters high and 30 tons heavy.
+The late Mr. Saibo Kitamura, a renowned sculptor and native of Nagasaki, spent five years creating this monumental statue, which stands 10 meters high and weighs 30 tons.